Jack Frost's Dating Advice

 He flinched slightly when the young male raised his hand however he didn't move and allowed the guy to pet his head and ruffle his hair.

 "This is so cool."
-The guy basically breathed as he played with the boys hair some more before letting his hand slid down to the boy's cheek and gently ruining his fingers over the features on his face.
+The guy basically breathed as he played with the boy's hair some more before letting his hand slide down to the boy's cheek, gently ruining his fingers over the features on his face.
 His fingertips were freezing, as if they were icicles instead of a human hand, and they made the small boy shiver as he screwed his eyes shut while the icy touch ran over his eyelids and down his nose.
 The other seemed to notice this though as he dropped his hand and Hiccup opened his eyes.

 "Sorry, it's just been so long since someone could see me, and they normally walk right though me so I can't touch them."
 He chirped as Hiccup raised his brow at the strangeness of the words.